Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Conclusion

 \section{Conclusion}

 In this work, we have proposed a secure cloud storage protocol for dynamic data (DSCS I) based on a secure network coding (SNC) protocol.
 To the best of our knowledge, this is the first SNC-based DSCS protocol that is secure in the standard model and enjoys public verifiability.
-We have also discussed about some challenges while constructing, in general, an efficient DSCS protocol from an SNC protocol.
-We have analyzed the efficiency of our DSCS construction and compare it with other existing secure cloud storage protocols achieving the guarantees of provable data possession.
+We have discussed some challenges while constructing an efficient DSCS protocol from an SNC protocol.
 We have also identified some limitations of an SNC-based secure cloud storage protocol for dynamic data.
-However, some of these limitations follow from the underlying SNC protocols used.
+However, some of these limitations follow from the underlying SNC protocol used.
 A more efficient SNC protocol can give us a DSCS protocol with better efficiency.
-We have also identified an SNC protocol suitable for append-only data and constructed a more efficient DSCS scheme (DSCS II) for append-only data.
+We have also identified certain SNC protocols suitable for append-only data and constructed an efficient DSCS protocol (DSCS II) for append-only data.
 We have shown that DSCS II overcomes some limitations of DSCS I. Finally, we have provided prototype implementations of DSCS I and DSCS II in order to show their practicality and compared the performance of DSCS I with that of an SNC-based secure cloud storage for static data and that of DPDP I.